ThallingerLab/LDA2/README.txt

 library path.

-Code for MS/MS spectra interpretation:
+Code for LC=CL:
-The code primarily responsible for the MS/MS spectra interpretation can be found in src/at/tugraz/genome/lda/msn
+The code primarily responsible for the LC=CL can be found in src/at/tugraz/genome/lda/target

-Scripts for e.g. evaluation of experiment 3 and test cases can be found in: test/at/tugraz/genome